aconstlink/twitch_irc_bot/README.md

 The bot is implemented in C++ and does build out of the box.
 The engine has very little dependencies and can run on Windows and Linux.
 The goal of the bot is to interact with users in the Twitch stream chat.
 This bot is intended to be used by the broadcaster itself.
 The bot uses the "Device Code Grant Flow" so all the data needs is stored on the device used.

 ## Dependencies
-Runing the bot requires [Curl](https://curl.se/) for secure connection to Twitch.
+Runing the bot requires [Curl](https://curl.se/) for secure connection to Twitch and the OAuth handshaking.
 So if Curl is present on your system, you are good to go.
 Curl is not required for building the project nor the engine.
 It is just used at run-time.

 ## Required User Information